The Importance of Executive Functioning Skills In Child Development Today

 NCBI

+For children to master this mental skill, encourage them to create mental images of the tasks at hand or the text they are reading.
 Factors such as attention and focus play a big role in furthering working memory.
 These can be disturbed by distractions and other reasons.

 This is not to say distractions are bad.
-Rather, children must be helped to work their way through simple distractions at first in order to become better at multitasking with many distractions.
+Rather, children must be helped to work their way through simple distractions at first, in order to become better at multitasking with many distractions.

 Parents should chunk information into small bits in order to help children remember most of the information they are given, such as lists of items to buy.
+The tasks given to children should not be the reason they fail to focus and pay attention.

 For example, your child may fail to remember items you ask her to fetch or do because of poor instructions.
 When you send your child to fetch your boots, turn off the TV, and get your belt first, she may remember to get the watch and forget about the rest, or vice versa.